arnulfrupp/HPP-for-OpenThread/README.txt

 			contains the numbner of parameters passed to the custom command and the variables 'paramX' contain the parameters.

-- ip_addr_add(a):	Adds IPv6 address a to the host.
+- ip_add_addr(a):	Adds IPv6 address a to the host.
 Format of a: xxxx:xxxx::xxxx.
 Both unicast and multicast is supported.
-- ip_addr_eid():	Returns the EID address of the host.
+- ip_get_eid():		Returns the EID address of the host.
-- ip_addr_gua(n):	Returns the n'th global unique address (GUA) of the host.
+- ip_get_gua(n):	Returns the n'th global unique address (GUA) of the host.
 Returns 'false' if no n'th GUA address exists.
-- ip_addr_ula(n):	Returns the n'th unique local address (ULA) of the host.
+- ip_get_ula(n):	Returns the n'th unique local address (ULA) of the host.
 Returns 'false' if no n'th ULA address exists.

 - coap_add_resource(uri_p, info, hnd): Adds a CoAP resource with the URI path uri_p to the host.
 For service discovery, with /.well-known/core, additional information (e.g. rt=xyz for resource type) can be added.
 See respective